Company name: Uber

 How does the Boost Work? -Uber Surge Pricing Explained.

-The best thing about surges is not just the flexibility of driving on whichever time you prefer within the rush hour period, but actually the bonuses you’ll get during the multipliers.
+The best thing about surges is not just the flexibility of driving at whichever time you prefer within the rush hour period, but actually the bonuses you’ll get during the multipliers.

 So what do I mean by multipliers?